Saddam's WMD went to Syria...

 One year ago, this column first reported that Allied Forces would be unlikely to discover Saddam’s WMD stores in Iraq – that the UN Security Council’s foot-dragging had provided Saddam with plenty of time to export his biological and nuclear WMD.
 Back then, I wrote, “There is a substantial body of intelligence supporting our position that Saddam shipped Iraq’s chemical, biological (weapons-grade anthrax) and nuclear WMD stores and components to Syria and into Lebanon’s heavily fortified Bekaa Valley, for points beyond.”
 In December, a senior-level intelligence source confirmed again that much of Iraq’s WMD had, in fact, been moved to and through Syria.

-This week, there was, for the first time, official public confirmation of our report.
-(In case you missed it as the Leftmedia's lead story, don't fret; we missed it too.)
+This week, there was, for the first time, official confirmation of our report.
 Retired Air Force Lt.
-Gen. James Clapper, former director of the Defense Intelligence Agency, now director of the National Imagery and Mapping Agency, told reporters that U.S. surveillance satellites captured images of vehicle traffic dispersing WMD materiel to urban locations in Iraq and moving large quantities into Syria as well.
+Gen. James Clapper, former director of the Defense Intelligence Agency, now director of the National Imagery and Mapping Agency, confirmed that U.S. surveillance satellites captured images of vehicle traffic dispersing WMD materiel to urban locations in Iraq and moving large quantities into Syria as well.

 “Those below the senior leadership saw what was coming, and I think they went to extraordinary lengths to [dispose, destroy and disperse] the evidence,” said Gen. Clapper.
 “By the time that we got to a lot of these facilities…there wasn’t that much there to look at.
 There was clearly an effort to disperse, bury and conceal certain equipment prior to inspections.”
 Gen. Clapper added that there is “no question” that people and WMD materiel were moved by truck convoys into Syria.